 Stay Hydrated (With Water)

 The gentle beach breeze can feel like a godsend on really hot summer days.
 But did you know that the salty Gulf breeze can actually rob your body of moisture?
 The combination of heat, sun, and salty ocean breezes can quickly lead to dehydration, making it essential to drink plenty of water throughout the day.
 Yes, we know there is water in beer BUT there is more water in ... water.
-Drinking alcohol is great when done in the right setting - and the beach is a great setting as long as it is coupled with a good amount of high quality H2O.
+Helpful Hint: drink more water.
+Drinking alcohol is fine when done in the right setting - and the beach is a great setting as long as it is coupled with a good amount of high quality H2O.
 Staying hydrated helps maintain your energy levels, supports vital bodily functions, and aids in keeping your skin resilient against the drying effects of the sun and saltwater.
 By prioritizing both sunscreen application and adequate water intake, you're not just investing in a day's worth of fun at the beach but also in your long-term health and well-being.

 Put a Shirt On